-National law does not regulate the notice period required to terminate an outsourcing agreement.
+National law does not regulate the notice period required to terminate outsourcings.
 The parties can agree on termination rights and notice periods.
 Generally, the customer requires an extended notice period to transfer the services back in-house or to another supplier.